-Through this direct encounter with God, Abraham received a divine reaffirmation of the promise that Sarah would have a baby, and that it would finally come the following year.
-Twenty-four years earlier, God had promised they would have a baby; and now He was telling them it was about to happen.
+Through this direct encounter with God, Abraham received a divine re-affirmation of the promise that Sarah would have a baby, and that it would finally come the following year.
+Twenty-four years earlier, God had promised Abraham and Sarah that they would have a baby.
+Now He was telling them it was about to happen.
 This encounter between God and Abraham also resulted in the deliverance of Abraham’s nephew Lot from the destruction of Sodom and Gomorrah.

 In the Old Testament God’s testimony of a man named Job was that he was blameless and upright.
 In one of his responses to his critical friends, Job based his claim to having lived a proper and acceptable life before God on the fact that he practiced hospitality.
-He had never allowed strangers to sleep in the streets; his doors had always been open to them (Job 31:32).
+He never allowed strangers to sleep in the streets.
+His doors had always been open to them (Job 31:32).

-By the time of the prophet Isaiah, the Israelites had institutionalized many of their religious practices, and prided themselves on their ritualized fasting.
-At one point, the prophet records the Israelites’ wondering why God was not taking notice of them while they fasted.
-Through the prophet, God told the Israelites that He was in fact, taking notice of their fasting.
-But He was not pleased.
+By the time of the prophet Isaiah, the Israelites had institutionalized many of their religious practices.
+They prided themselves on their ritualized fasting.
+At one point, the prophet records that the Israelites’ wondered why God was not taking notice of them while they fasted.
+Through the prophet, God told the Israelites that He was taking notice of their fasting.
+But that He was not pleased.
 He reminded them of His mandate for exercising hospitality and concern for others.